LagoLunatic/DSVEdit/README.txt

 You can move entities around by left clicking and dragging them.

+### Resizing rooms

+You can increase and decrease the size of rooms by going to Edit -> Edit Layers and changing the Width and Height fields for each layer you want to resize.

+Don't try to change the size of a room with Tiled, that will just mess the whole room up when you import it back into DSVEdit.

 ### Editing enemies, items, text, and maps

 You can access the Enemy Editor, Item Editor, Text Editor, and Map Editor in the Tools menu.